Claylick / Swans median real estate price is $161,729, which is less expensive than 71.0% of Ohio neighborhoods and 85.8% of all U.S. neighborhoods.

 Of particular note, 4.7% of the people in the Claylick / Swans neighborhood currently reside in a correction facility, held due to punishment for a crime.

-Also, the Claylick / Swans neighborhood stands out for having an average per capita income lower than 95.7% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Claylick / Swans neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.7% of the neighborhoods in America.

 Did you know that the Claylick / Swans neighborhood has more Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 8.3% of this neighborhood's residents have Welsh ancestry.